 Unless you're one of those rare people who love to meal prep, shop and cook, going to the grocery store is a huge pain.

 On the one hand, you can drive to the store, spend ages finding parking, fight the crowds, drive home and then you still have to actually cook a meal.
-On the other hand, you couple simply have food delivered or go out to a restaurant.
+On the other hand, your couple simply has food delivered or go out to a restaurant.

 As a society, we're turning to that second option more than ever.
 And sure, it's convenient and fun but at what cost?
 Quite a lot, actually.
 The average American household spent $3,000 per year on eating out.
 For millennials, that number is closer to $3,100.

 Obviously buying groceries is unavoidable, so we've put together this list of tips on how you can take advantage of grocery savings and cut your monthly food bill.

 4 Easy Tips to Get Grocery Savings